obokhove/wetropolis20162020/WetropolisQuizanswers/readme.md

 What is then the return period for such an extreme flood event?

 a) 256/7~36wd’s or 6:06min; b) 120wd’s or 20min; c) 16wd’s or 160s.
 (See poster.)

-The Wetropolis Event Probability (WEP) is thus circa 2.73%, the analog of the Annual Event Probability (AEP used by the Environment Agency in flood-risk maps for your house.
-The EA uses 1/30=3.3%, 1/100=1% and 1/1000=0.1% flood-risk thresholds -see https://check-long-term-flood-risk.service.gov.uk/postcode

 ANSWER: a) 256/7~36wd’s or 6:06min with 36x10s=6min.